 - An Elastic Network Interface (ENI) dedicated to each physical host connects the VMware Cloud to the corresponding Availability Zone in the native AWS VPC.
 There is no charge for data crossing the 25 Gbps ENI between the VMC VPC and the native AWS VPC, however it is worth remembering that data crossing Availability Zones is charged at $0.01 per GB (at the time of writing).

 - An example architecture below shows a stretched cluster in VMware on AWS with web services running on virtual machines across multiple Availability Zones.
 The load balancer sits in the customers native AWS VPC and connects to the web servers using the ENI connectivity.
 Amazon’s DNS service Route 53 routes users accessing a custom domain to the web service.

 - Remember to consider the placement of your target servers when deploying the Amazon load balancer.
-For more information see VMware Cloud on AWS Migration Planning.
+For more information see VMware Cloud on AWS Deployment Planning.
 See also Elastic Load Balancing Pricing.